aisha-x/THM/README.md

 # THM

-Welcome to my TryHackMe repository!

-here you will find walkthroughs and detailed explanations for various rooms and challenges on TryHackMe.
+This repo contains walkthroughs and detailed explanations for various rooms and challenges I completed on [TryHackMe](https://tryhackme.com) platform.